tonytvo/blog-generator/content/blog/road-less-stupid/index.md

 tags: ["valueinvesting", "investing"]
 ---

+# key take-aways

+- Act boldly when you see a difference between value and price.
+When your stock is low, buy it back.
+When it is high, use it raise debt or buy other companies.
+- The best defense against revenue lumpiness is a constant vigilance on costs.
+- “When you see something that you like, make a very large bet.”

 # THE DREADED DUMB TAX
 - It turns out that the key to getting rich (and staying that way) is to avoid doing stupid things.
 I don't need to do more smart things.
 I just need to do fewer dumb things.
 I need to avoid making emotional decisions and swinging at bad pitches.
 I need to think!